Alfred-Alfa/Synaxis/TEST_CREDENTIALS.md

 node scripts/seed_test_users.js
 ```

+**Important:** The script will automatically use the same database as your backend (configured in `backend/.env` via `MONGODB_URI` or `MONGO_URI`).
+This ensures test users are created in the correct database.

 The script will:
+- Connect to the database specified in your environment variables
 - Skip existing users (won't create duplicates)
 - Create missing users
 - Display all test credentials upon completion
+- Show which database it connected to

 ## 🔒 Security Recommendations